The student who just wants to make people laugh

 I play the narcissistic Simone and four other characters.
 The idea is that each of them is a motivational speaker.
 The first character I devised, with the help of my brother, is John Higgins.
 He’s a local councillor from the Black Country who sees himself as an absolute pinnacle of his community.
 In his words he’s “a proud member of the Salvation Army as well as its sister project the Salvation People’s Militia”.

 The audience’s favourite is Julian Pringle, a Cambridge academic fixated on his research.
 He’s studying the fluctuating population of hornets across the course of the long 19th century.
 He smiles a lot but he’s quite lonely and insecure.
 You want to give him a hug.

 When the student press praised the show I was delighted.
-Reviews mean quite a lot to me, I’m afraid.
+Reviews mean quite a lot to me, I admit.
 It’s lovely to see people approve of things I’ve made, and I’m afraid I can’t just create things that amuse me and distance myself from an audience reaction.
 I’m there to entertain them after all, I’m hardly an artist.
 My parents came to see it which was lovely.

 My dad really gets my sense of humour.
 But I can’t say my mum does fully, which makes it even more touching that she comes to see me.
 I have a feeling they both secretly wish I was still spending all my time playing classical music, which is a slightly more reputable thing to be able to tell one’s friends.
 My younger brother is far funnier than I am to be honest, but he’s doing something more sensible and is on track to study law.